How To Estimate Your Project

 Click here to learn how to get your slope degree

-• Select “level” feature
+• Select "level" feature in any app

 • Lay a 2x4 vertically along your slope

-• Test this method in multiple areas
+• Test this method in multiple areas for accuracy

-• Watch video above for example
+• Watch video above for detailed example

 Click here to learn how to get your slope ratio